ruihaoseow/may7/README.md

-# may7
+# this is a test
-test to try GitHub
+lorem itsum